CooperBills/rollup-bazel-bug/README.md

 you can still make the build succeed by commenting out the throw in `rollup.config.js`, but then the bundle outputted by rollup will treat HelloWorld as an external module and will leave it as an import in the bundle.

-There's a hack-fix plugin in `rollup.config.js` (currently commented out).
+There's also a hack-fix in `rollup.config.js` as a plugin (currently commented out).
 However, this fix references bazel sandbox folders.